 - Minnesota School of Business and Globe College have been providing specialized career training programs for more than 125 years.
 We have grown to be one of the most recognized and highly respected providers of private business, medical, and computer education in the Upper Midwest.

-- The teacher population of 8 teachers has declined by 63% over five years.
+- The teacher population of 8 teachers has stayed relatively flat over five years.

 |Minnesota School of Business-Brooklyn Center||(MN) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||Four or more years|